f3liz-dev/koro-i18n/UI_REDESIGN_SUMMARY.md

 - Implement more micro-interactions
 - Add sound effects for button clicks (optional)
 - Create theme switcher for color variations
+ - Add a minimal/modern theme to complement the kawaii look: `SimpleLayout` and `minimal.css` (a lighter palette and simplified components) to give users a clearer, less CSS-heavy option.
 - Add more empty state illustrations

 ## Migration Guide